Bounding the number of graph refinements for Brill-Noether existence: Further discussion

 In \cite[Theorem 6.3]{MR2895184} a proof of Conjecture~\ref{c1} is given, that however contains a gap as pointed out in \cite[Footnote 5, p.
 379]{MR3702316}.
 The approach of \cite[Theorem 6.3]{MR2895184} is to reduce Conjecture~\ref{c1} to known algebro-geometric statements via Baker's specialization lemma, along similar lines we used in the proof of Theorem~\ref{main}.

-Here are three related algebro-geometric statements, that would suffice to complete the argument (though none of them is necessary for Brill-Noether existence on finite graphs).
-Namely, Conjecture~\ref{c1} would follow, if one could choose for every graph $G$ a regular one-parameter smoothing $\cX \to T = \mathrm{Spec}(\mathbb C[[t]])$ of a curve $X_0$ with dual graph $G$ such that \begin{enumerate} \item the special fiber of the closure of the Brill-Noether scheme $W_{d}^r(\mathcal{X}_\eta)$ in $\mathrm{Pic}^d_{\cX/T}$ is not empty; \item the Brill-Noether scheme $W_d^r(\cX_\eta)$ admits $\mathbb C((t))$-rational points; or \item the special fiber of the closure of the Brill-Noether locus $W_{d}^r(\mathcal{X}_\eta)$ in some compactification of $\mathrm{Pic}^d_{\cX/T}$ has a reduced component. \end{enumerate}
+Here are three related algebro-geometric statements, that would suffice to complete the argument (though none of them is necessary for Brill--Noether existence on finite graphs).
+Namely, Conjecture~\ref{c1} would follow, if one could choose for every graph $G$ a regular one-parameter smoothing $\cX \to T = \mathrm{Spec}(\mathbb C[[t]])$ of a curve $X_0$ with dual graph $G$ such that \begin{enumerate} \item the special fiber of the closure of the Brill--Noether scheme $W_{d}^r(\mathcal{X}_\eta)$ in $\mathrm{Pic}^d_{\cX/T}$ is not empty; \item the Brill--Noether scheme $W_d^r(\cX_\eta)$ admits $\mathbb C((t))$-rational points; or \item the special fiber of the closure of the Brill--Noether locus $W_{d}^r(\mathcal{X}_\eta)$ in some compactification of $\mathrm{Pic}^d_{\cX/T}$ has a reduced component. \end{enumerate}

 These assertions are in increasing strength.
 That is, (3) implies (2) since if the special fiber of the closure of $W_d^r(\mathcal{X}_\eta)$ contains a reduced component, it contains smooth points that can be lifted to sections of $W_d^r(\cX_\eta)$ by Hensel's lemma.
-And (2) implies (1), since the Néron model of $\mathrm{Pic}^d(\cX_\eta)$ may be realized as a sublocus of the special fiber of $\mathrm{Pic}^d_{\cX/T}$.
-Assertion (1) in turn implies Brill-Noether existence for graphs, via the argument proposed in \cite[Theorem 6.3]{MR2895184}.
+And (2) implies (1), since every line bundle on $\cX_\eta$ extends to a line bundle on $\cX$.
+Assertion (1) in turn implies Brill--Noether existence for graphs, via the argument proposed in \cite[Theorem 6.3]{MR2895184}.

-We conclude our discussion with two examples, that illustrate these conditions.
+We conclude our discussion with two examples, that illustrate the above three conditions.

+By a slight abuse of notation, we call a line bundle of degree $d$ and rank at least $r$ on a curve $X$ a $g_d^r$.
+Similarly, we call a complete linear system of degree $d$ and rank at least $r$ on a graph $G$ a $\mathfrak g_d^r$.

+\begin{remark} A potentially different approach to deduce Brill--Noether existence for finite graphs from an algebro-geometric statement involves the algebraic rank of Caporaso \cite{C13}, which gives a lower bound on the rank of a divisor on a graph $G$ by \cite{CLM} (see also \cite{BCM}).
+It is determined by the rank of line bundles on nodal curves with dual graph $G$.
+Thus it avoids all questions of rational points on smoothings discussed here; this of course comes at the expense of considerably more difficulties to bound the rank of line bundles on nodal curves than on smooth ones (see, e.g., \cite{C23} and \cite{C24} and the references there). \end{remark}